What Is a Lien and How Does It Work?

 What Happens if I Don't Pay a Lien?

-When you pay off a lien, it is removed from your property.
-However, if you fail to pay a lien, your lender or creditor has the right to seize the property or asset to cover the debt.
-For example, if you don't pay a mortgage lien, the lender could foreclose on your property and sell it to recoup their loss.
-In this case, the sale proceeds are used to repay the lienholders, provided there's enough to cover the liens.
+Example: If you don't pay a mortgage lien, the lender could foreclose on your property and sell it to recoup their loss.
+And if you don't repay an auto loan, your car can be repossessed.
+In these cases, the sale proceeds are used to repay the lienholders, provided there's enough to cover the liens.

-In many cases, non-mortgage lien foreclosures are rare, but still possible.
-In most scenarios, the creditor who filed the lien will have to wait until you sell the home or refinance, at which point the lienholders will be entitled to what they are owed.
+Non-mortgage lien foreclosures are rare, but still possible.
+In most scenarios, the creditor who filed the lien will have to wait until you sell the home or refinance, at which point the lienholders will be entitled to collect what they are owed.

-If foreclosure proceeds aren't sufficient to repay all debts, remaining creditors can still go after outstanding balances.
+If proceeds from foreclosure aren't sufficient to repay all debts, remaining creditors can still go after outstanding balances.
 Also, liens can be transferred to other current or future properties owned by the debtor.

 How an Unpaid Lien Can Negatively Impact Your Credit

 While unpaid liens don't appear on your credit report, they can hurt your credit since your lender reports your payment history to the credit bureaus.
-Consequently, a record of non-payment could appear on your credit report.
-Remember, your payment history is the most important factor in calculating your credit score, accounting for 35% of your FICO® Score☉ , the credit score used by 90% of top lenders.
+Consequently, a record of nonpayment could appear on your credit report.
+Remember, your payment history is the most important factor of your credit score, accounting for 35% of your FICO® ScoreΘ, the credit score used by 90% of top lenders.

 It's also worth noting that, even though liens don't show on your credit report, they can appear in public records.
 If a lender discovers an unpaid lien in a public record, it could impact your ability to qualify for new credit.